Mark Nichols

-First, envision yourself going back in time to 1996.
-Now take a look at the illustration above; the blue lines are the areas of service for regional internet service providers (e.g., France Telecom, Japan Telecom, Singapore Telecom, Deutsche Telekom).
-And the red lines are the international private line circuits that I contracted for and put into service in all major metros with the largest ISPs and connected them altogether for the world’s first internet protocol-based, global wide area network.
+Now take a look at the illustration below and envision yourself going back in time to 1996.
+The blue lines are the areas of service for regional internet service providers (e.g., France Telecom, Japan Telecom, Singapore Telecom, Deutsche Telekom).
+And the red lines are the oceanic and terrestrial fiber optics of international private line circuits (IPLCs) that I contracted for and put into service, spanning all continents and to all major metros and connected them to 95% of the world’s ISPs and internet users, altogether, seamlessly, for the world’s first internet protocol-based and autonomous global wide area network.

 How did the caterpillar become a butterfly?
 Now visualize: